Introduction

 - Pricing tier: Free (F0) for testing or Standard (S0) for production

-- Click Review + create → Create
+- Click Review + create, then Create

 Configuring Credentials